SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-In this page we have a registration form with multiple fields.
+In this page, we have a registration form with multiple fields.
 If we want to register on the page we must complete three sections in the form.
-Contact, mailing and user information, so we define three tests to complete these sections.
+Contact, mailing, and user information, so we define three tests to complete these sections.

-As you remember, the first step is to see how the page render the elements in the form.
+As you remember, the first step is to see how the page renders the elements in the form.
 For this, we inspect the HTML code using the browser tools.
 The following code shows the contact information HTML code: